dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 algorithm.

-The component algorithm forgery verifier target does not need to be the intended recipient of the hybrid-signed message, and may be in an entirely different system.
+The component algorithm forgery verifier target does not need to be the intended recipient of the hybrid-signed message and may even be in an entirely different system.
 This vulnerability is particularly an issue among concatenated or nested hybrid signature schemes when component verification.
 It should be noted that policy enforcement of a hybrid verification does not mitigate the issue on